Ruben2776/PicView/.github/README.md

 <img src="https://d33wubrfki0l68.cloudfront.net/327934f4ff80060e07c17935683ecad27cda8080/ee2bc/assets/images/photoshop_1.png" alt="PicView Logo" height="90">
 </h1>

-PicView is a fast Picture Viewer with compact UI, that can be hidden.
-Features image effects, galleries, light & dark theme, image info and more.
-The app can automatically adjusts itself to your screen.
+PicView is a fast and efficient Picture Viewer that comes equipped with a clean and concise user interface that can be conveniently hidden when not needed.
+It supports a vast range of image file types, including `WEBP`, `GIF`, `SVG`, `PNG`, `JXL`, `HEIC`, and more.
+Additionally, PicView also includes features such as EXIF data display, image compression, batch resizing, viewing images within archives/comic books, image effects, galleries, and more.

 <p align=center>
     <a href="https://github.com/Ruben2776/PicView/releases">